BonsenW/unihack-2025/README.md

 # Team Details
-Name: uh huh
+- Name: uh huh
-Product name: Roomies
+- Product: Roomies

 # About
 With the housing, living, rental, everything crisis imploding in our day-to-day life, we've seen people struggling to make ends meet and scraping the bottom trying to survive.